RL3613/cse15l-lab-reports/lab-report-2.md

 For example, on the input `[1, 2, 3, 4]`, after the first two iterations, it becomes `[4, 3, 3, 4]`.
 Then on the last two iterations, it replaces 3 with itself and 4 with itself, as it does not save `1` and `2` after replacing them.

 ### Fixed Code
+**Note**: I don't know why the header is not rendering in Github Pages.
+It renders perfectly in the preview and I am using three #'s to denote header like every other header in this report.
+The markdown file is attached in the submission.
+I have emailed Dr. Politz regarding this issue.

 ```java
   static void reverseInPlace(int[] arr) {